-There’s a lot of controversy about holiday parties these days.
-With 2018’s #metoo movement, many organizations are worried about the possible legal ramifications of hosting a holiday party.
-If you are in charge of planning this year’s holiday party, it’s important to follow a few simple rules of conduct to ensure every attendee has a fun (and safe) time.
+There’s a lot of controversy about office holiday parties these days.
+With the #metoo movement, many organizations are worried about the possible legal ramifications of hosting an office holiday party.
+If you are in charge of planning this year’s office holiday party, it’s important to follow a few simple rules of conduct to ensure every attendee has a fun (and safe) time.

 Avoid the “Naughty List”: 6 Rules of Conduct

 1) Keep it Legal

 When planning the party, ensure that it doesn’t violate religious discrimination laws, ignore medical needs, or fail to provide access to disabled guests.
 It is best to also keep the party non-denominational to avoid offending any religious faiths or making anybody feel excluded.
 That doesn’t mean you can’t decorate with festive wreaths – but try to avoid overly religious symbols such as nativity scenes and menorahs.
 And, in accordance to FLSA state wage and hour claims, if the party continues after work hours, it is important to label the party as “voluntary for all employees.”
 A mandatory after-work-hours office holiday party would require your organization to dole out overtime pay to hourly workers (and some salaried workers that meet the criteria for non-exemption).